Yūkarigaoka

+Transport

 Yūkarigaoka serves as a bedroom community due to its proximity to central Tokyo.
-It is located roughly 60 minutes by the Keisei Electric Railway from Ueno Station.
+It is located roughly 60 minutes by Keisei Electric Railway's Keisei Line from Ueno Station.
 Yukarigaoka Station, built specifically for the new town development, is served by the Keisei Line and Yamaman Yūkarigaoka Line.
-The raised Yamaman Yūkarigaoka Line, which exclusively serves Yūkarigaoka, is a people mover system with a koala logo.
+The elevated Yamaman Yūkarigaoka Line, which exclusively serves Yūkarigaoka, is a manually-driven people mover system with a koala logo (koalas feed primarily on the leaves of eucalyptus trees).
 At least one hotel and a large multi-story shopping centre support the area.

+In popular culture

-The movie Ainshutain Gāru (アインシュタインガール), or "Einstein Girl", takes place in Yūkarigaoka, and features the high-rise apartments, scenery such as Lake Inbanuma, and the Yamaman Yukarigaoka people mover.
+The 2005 Japanese movie Ainshutain Gāru (アインシュタインガール), or "Einstein Girl", takes place in Yūkarigaoka, and features the high-rise apartments, scenery such as Lake Inbanuma, and the Yamaman Yukarigaoka people mover.